This chapter is adapted from Business Communication for Success.

 Half my life is an act of revision. -John Irving

 Business writing ultimately values writing that produces results or outcomes in environments where you do not have the luxury of controlling the variables, designing the context, or limiting the scope of your inquiry.
-Your business document will be evaluated by both a –those you prepared the document for like bosses, colleagues, clients–and, likely, a –those who find your document online, get forwarded the message, or incidentally have access to your writing.
+Your business document will be evaluated by both a primary audience–those you prepared the document for like bosses, colleagues, clients–and, likely, a secondary audience–those who find your document online, get forwarded the message, or incidentally have access to your writing.
 In short, what we write often finds a broad audience.

 In every career, industry, and profession, today’s business climate is a result-oriented .
 Regardless of what you write, there exists the possibility, even probability, that misunderstandings and miscommunications can and will occur.
 Although you will not always have control over the importance of the ideas you are assigned to communicate in your writing, there is one thing you can control: errors.
 If you avoid mistakes, both in the document itself and in the way your audience interprets your message, your document will have its best chance of success.
 Thus, a thorough revision is an important part of your writing process.